Amlodipine is also used to prevent chest pain caused by angina.

 - stomach problems - severe pain in your tummy, with or without bloody diarrhoea, feeling sick and being sick can be signs of pancreatitis

-- chest pain that is new or worse - this side effect needs to be checked out as chest pain is a possible symptom of a heart attack
+- chest pain that is new or worse - this needs to be checked out as chest pain is a possible symptom of a heart attack

 Serious allergic reaction